 A 6 week online course beginning Tuesday, October 29, 2019

 Course Format: online and in your local community

 Course Objectives: To prepare somatic sex educators—skillfully, emotionally, and culturally—to support the learning goals of clients with disabilities or chronic conditions with confidence, professionalism, and respect.

-Prerequisite: Completion of Core Course #3 (for students of the Institute for the Study of Somatic Sexology) or certification in sexological bodywork (from any of the international certification programs).
-For other sexuality professionals, contact Shauna to assess eligibility.
+Prerequisite: Completion of (or concurrent enrollment in) Core Course #3 (for students of the Institute for the Study of Somatic Sexology) or certification in sexological bodywork (from any of the international certification programs).
+Other sexuality professionals are welcome; please contact Shauna to assess eligibility.

 Course Details: Course participants will attend online class meetings; post assignments responding to required readings, videos and podcasts in the class’ online forum; attend a disability-related event in their community (or online); and complete a brief research project (see more information below) in their community.
 Topics to be covered include:

 · Historic perspectives on sexuality and disability

 · Disability etiquette and disability justice